firesmoker/DiabloSouls/docs/NOTES.md

 Technical stuff that bothers me:
 	BUG:			NavigationServer player tries to use nav map before it's initizalized
 	WORLD:			Convert TileMap2 to the new system
+	REFACTOR:		Player - use AnimationManager for its animation stuff?
 	REFACTOR:		Switch Player and Enemy layers
 	REFACTOR:		abilities should probably become scenes
 	REFACTOR:		maybe i can get rid of the "is_locked" for enemies?
 	PERFORMANCE:	sound dictionaries are calculated for each enemy instance instead of each unique enemy
-	PERFORMANCE:	animations: dictionaries, arrays, animations, etc. are calculated for each enemy instance instead of each basic enemy model
 	WORKFLOW:		debugging could be easier if I could toggle some types of messages
 	WORKFLOW:		debugging could be easier if I put a debugging CanvasItem that shows me everything I need
 	WORKFLOW:		sort out the stupid ordering. both logic and execution

 Things that are very missing:
+	GAMEPLAY:	no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile
+	WORLD:		arena is not an actual, interesting level
+	WORLD:		arena has no walls, objects, etc.
+	WORLD:		enemy variety
 	GAMEPLAY:	consuming mana the very moment you press to cast the spell feels weird. maybe because it takes a while to shoot.
 	GAMEPLAY:	Can't block ranged attacks
 	BUG:		Weird parry/counter rings behaviour
-	WORLD:		arena has no walls, objects, etc.
-	WORLD:		arena is not an actual, interesting level
 	SOUND:		Play projectile sounds
 	SOUND:		Play animation sounds for attack
 	SOUND:		Play Get hit SFX by material (flesh, metallic, etc.), probably played from enemy